 - Advocacy of policy and practices that influence and advance understanding of equity and antiracism

 - Professional development

 - Offer professional development school/training for community members

 Strong candidates tend to show strength in all areas.

-- A plaque is given to the recipient during an awards ceremony which takes place at the NCTE Annual Convention.
+- A plaque is given to the recipient during the NCTE Awards Session.

 - The recipient will also receive: